daemon-surge-suzuya/Git-cheatsheet/README.md

 `git commit --amend --only -m 'A new message that will override the original message.'`

+### Move changes from one branch to another

+`git checkout target_branch path/to/file/relative/to/current/location.cs`

 ## Reverting

 ### Revert last commit (keep changes)